 How To Run The Perfect Bath

-- Clean the tub – Clean the bathtub before you start to run the tap is one of the most important aspects of the perfect bath.
+Clean the bathtub before you start to run the tap is one of the most important aspects of the perfect bath.
 Rinsing your bath will remove any germs and hair from the last time it was used.

-- Evaluate how deep your bath is – Evaluating how deep your bath is can be somewhat overlooked, and lead to many overflows.
+Evaluating how deep your bath is can be somewhat overlooked, and lead to many overflows.
 Some home insurance policies will not cover damage by overflowing baths, so please don’t overdo it.
 Consider how much deeper it will be when you’re in it and fill accordingly.

-- Have all ingredients and items above to hande – Once you start the tap, you don’t want to be running around your house locating your essentials, as running the perfect bath requires all of your attention.
+Once you start the tap, you don’t want to be running around your house locating your essentials, as running the perfect bath requires all of your attention.
 Have everything set up and ready to go when you turn the tap on.

-- Don’t pre-run the hot tap – Prerunning the hot tap without the plug being in is literally throwing money down the drain.
+Prerunning the hot tap without the plug being in is literally throwing money down the drain.
 Put the plug in, and turn on the hot tap, you will get the benefit of having cold and hot water with just one stroke.

-- Add all of your ingredients – Add all of your ingredients to your bath.
+Add all of your ingredients to your bath.
 I like to do this when there is a thin layer of water covering the base of the bath.
 This way, all of the ingredients will have time to truly mix with the water.

-- Get in and relax – Now’s the time to sit back and enjoy the brilliance of what you have created.
+Now’s the time to sit back and enjoy the brilliance of what you have created.

 How to take a bath properly